aodn/reporting/README.md

 ==========
 This requires you to use the ```reporting_improvements``` branch.
 Please note that this branch assumes the sheryl folder is always mounted so we don't need to provide UTAS permissions or mount anything.

-3) configure and test the `/etc/ssmtp.conf` and the `sendmail` functionality, otherwise emails will fail.
+3) configure and test the `/etc/ssmtp.conf` and the `sendmail` functionality, otherwise, emails will fail.
 4) setup destination addresses in `report/email_receivers.conf`:
     * ```mail_to=youremail@utas.edu.au```
 5) Instead of running the bare reporting script, you will need to trigger the ```trigger_report_and_email.sh``` script: